Mesteriis/watch/README.md

 ### Full Usage

-`watch` offers options for overriding the IP address of your Apple TV and starting the video somewhere other that the beginning:
+`watch` offers options for overriding the IP address of your AppleTV and starting the video somewhere other that the beginning:

 ```